- Prostate cancer treatment

 Cryotherapy for prostate cancer

-Cryosurgery (also called cryotherapy or cryoablation) is sometimes used to treat early-stage prostate cancer by freezing it.
-Most doctors do not use cryosurgery as the first treatment for prostate cancer, but it is sometimes an option if the cancer has come back after other treatments.
+Cryotherapy is sometimes used to treat early-stage prostate cancer.
+Most doctors do not use cryotherapy as the first treatment for prostate cancer, but it is sometimes an option if the cancer has come back after radiation therapy.
 As with brachytherapy, this may not be a good option for men with large prostate glands.

-After the procedure, there will be some bruising and soreness in the area where the probes were inserted.
-You might need to stay in the hospital overnight, but many patients leave the same day.
+After the procedure, you might need to stay in the hospital overnight, but many patients leave the same day.

-Cryosurgery is less invasive than radical prostatectomy, so there is usually less blood loss, a shorter hospital stay, shorter recovery period, and less pain than with surgery.
+Cryotherapy is less invasive than surgery, so there is usually less blood loss, a shorter hospital stay, shorter recovery period, and less pain.
 But compared with surgery or radiation therapy, doctors know much less about the long-term effectiveness of cryotherapy.
 Cryotherapy doesn’t appear to be as good as radiation for more advanced prostate tumors.

 Possible side effects of cryotherapy

-Side effects from cryosurgery tend to be worse if it is done in men who have already had radiation therapy, as opposed to men who have it as the first form of treatment.
+Side effects from cryotherapy tend to be worse if it is done in men who have already had radiation therapy, as opposed to men who have it as the first form of treatment.

 Most men have blood in their urine for a day or two after the procedure, as well as soreness in the area where the needles were placed.
 Swelling of the penis or scrotum is also common.

 Freezing often damages the nerves near the prostate that control erections.
-Erectile dysfunction is more common after cryosurgery than after radical prostatectomy.
+Erectile dysfunction is more common after cryotherapy than after radical prostatectomy.
 For information on coping with erection problems and other sexuality issues, see Sexuality for the Man With Cancer.

-Urinary incontinence (having problems controlling urine) is rare in men who have cryosurgery as their first treatment for prostate cancer, but it is more common in men who have already had radiation therapy.
+Urinary incontinence (having problems controlling urine) is rare in men who have cryotherapy as their first treatment for prostate cancer, but it is more common in men who have already had radiation therapy.

-After cryosurgery, less than 1% of men develop a fistula (an abnormal connection) between the rectum and bladder.
+After cryotherapy, less than 1% of men develop a fistula (an abnormal connection) between the rectum and bladder.
 This rare but serious problem can allow urine to leak into the rectum and often requires surgery to repair.

 Last Medical Review: 02/16/2016